hnuserscripts/hnuserscripts.github.io/timeline/README.md

-Use TamperMonkey to run this script.
+Use `TamperMonkey > Dashboard > Utilities > Import from URL` to add this script.

 ![](screenshot.jpg)

+The script highlights comments posted after the chosen timestamp.